First American Woman to Climb Mt. Everest, Author and Inspirational Speaker.

 So... who are the champions in your organization?
 Ross speaks about 100 dates a year and he'd love to customize a keynote (from one to six hours) for your next annual conference, corporate event, or sales meeting - his passion and energy is contagious and he'd be honored to be a member of YOUR team for the day!

-A Licensed Master-Practitioner of Neuro Linguistic Programming, Nicholas is the author of 4 best-selling book, How to Make People Like You in 90 Seconds or Less, How to Connect in Business in 90 Seconds or Less, How to Make Someone Fall in Love with You in 90 Minutes or Less and Convince Them in 90 Seconds.
+A Licensed Master-Practitioner of Neurolinguistic Programming, Nicholas is the author of 4 best-selling books, How to Make People Like You in 90 Seconds or Less; How to Connect in Business in 90 Seconds or Less; How to Make Someone Fall in Love with You in 90 Minutes or Less and Convince Them in 90 Seconds.